appacademy/Module-5-Resources/lecture-notes/w14d2-react-foundations.md

 </Routes>
 ```

+- A helpful pattern with using the Router is to have a `<Layout />` element to use for your root route (usually "/").
+This will enable you to create an easy `Header/Nav - Content - Footer` layout.
 - Application exception handling can be done in React Router too - just setup a component called `<ErrorBoundary />` and give it to the `errorElement` prop.
   - Errors will bubble up through your route tree until it meets a route with the `errorElement` prop and then it will render that error element.
 If you don't setup your own error handling, React Router will fallback to its default error component.